 So what can businesses do to better recruit, train and retain employees and professionals in cyber security?
 Well first, we need to understand what is causing the skills shortage in the first place:

 Why is there a ‘skills shortage’ in cyber security?

 Qualifications and training

-Three-quarters of cyber firms (73%) have provided training for staff in cyber roles in the last 12 months, compared to 1 in 5 (21%) businesses outside the cyber sector according to the Cyber security skills in the UK labour market 2022 Findings Report.
-Relevant training within the cyber security industry remains much more common than in the wider private sector, however, the time taken to attend and deliver training is much higher than those of other industries and requires significant time investment across several years
+In 2022, three-quarters of cyber firms (73%) have provided training for staff in cyber roles in the last 12 months, compared to 1 in 5 (21%) businesses outside the cyber sector according to the Cyber security skills in the UK labour market 2022 Findings Report.
+Relevant training within the cyber security industry remains much more common than in the wider private sector, however, the time taken to attend and deliver training is much higher than those of other industries and requires significant time investment across several years.

 For those outside the cyber sector, there’s a limited understanding and awareness of professional development pathways, relevant training, and a lack of emphasis on CPD (continued professional development) for those within cyber roles.
 The existence of low-quality cyber security training in the external training market also creates a challenge in distinguishing between good and bad quality training.

 The COVID-19 pandemic has accelerated the use of digital tools in businesses and organisations across the globe now that end points have moved further afield.
 The progression in digitalisation has led to increasingly frequent, costly and harmful cyber incidents.

 The global pandemic has proven just how interconnected all businesses and their subsequent departments are; increased digitalisation has propelled global businesses and the general population onto a whole new world of cyber threats and attacks.